Hiding money & other assets in divorce is always a terrible idea.

 First, there is a legal process in all states called “discovery,” which is a way for divorcing spouses to gather information from each other and third parties, including banks, companies, employers, 401(k) plan administrators and the like.
 During discovery, you (and third parties) will be compelled to turn over relevant financial information to your spouse (or your spouse’s attorney).
 You’ll likely be deposed, which means you’ll have to provide live testimony, under oath, about assets and property.
 If you lie during discovery or your deposition in order to hide assets, you’ve committed perjury (a punishable crime).
 If your lies are discovered by your spouse, your spouse’s attorney, or a judge, you may face severe sanctions (monetary fines) or a perjury charge.

 Likewise, if you simply fail to report assets or provide financial information to your spouse during a divorce, a court can order you to do so.
-If you defy the court when it, for example, orders you to share account balances and the location of money, you can be held in contempt of court, which can mean jail time.
+If you defy the court when it, for example, orders you to share account balances and the location of the money, you can be held in contempt of court, which can mean jail time.